Anshul-Gupta24/Audio-Visual-Deep-Multimodal-Networks/README.md

 ### Training

+Pretrained weights for the audio subnetwork are stored in the Saved_models directory.
 To train the audio subnetwork, run:</br>
 ```
 python train_audio_subnetwork.py
 ```